How to save on seed

 Seed costs vary each year based on the amount of seed carryover from last year, as well as the acres planted and yields from seed farms.
 Freight costs have also risen this year.

-Timing and preparing it right
+Timing and preparing for overseeding

 Once you’ve got your seed, you’ll likely need to store it for a few weeks while waiting for outdoor temperatures to cool enough for sowing in September, October or November.

-Make sure your storage facility is clean and protected from mice or rats before you bring in seed.
-And make sure the seed stays dry.
+Make sure your storage facility is clean and protected from mice or rats before you bring in seed, and make sure the seed stays dry.

 In Arizona, California, Nevada and Texas, an application of Prodiamine can be helpful for Poa Annua control six to eight weeks prior to overseeding established bermudagrass with perennial ryegrass, and four to eight weeks after.
 As always, read the label for use guidelines.